Fire Goddess CompositeApr 18, 2022

 Geared towards intermediate to advanced Photoshop users, but as a newbie, I found the broken down step by step sections easy to navigate and valuable on where to obtain viable stock for practice and clients.

 Background LayeringFirst, we want to use the rectangle marquee tool to click and drag and select our whole volcanic background.
 Then control or command C to copy, followed by control or command V to paste.

-Adding a rock from another piece of stock, we use the quick selection tool to select all around the rock then control or command T to grab it and paste to our volcanic background layer.
+Adding a rock from another piece of stock, we use the quick selection tool to select all around the rock then control or command T to grab it and paste it to our volcanic background layer.

 Tara shows us how to use the warp tool to flatten the rock we want to add our model on top of.
-It helps to gain the right perspective and allow more of the background layer to show through.
+It helps to gain the right perspective and allows more of the background layer to show through.